Gmail is one of the most popular email services, but it’s far from the best fit for everyone.

 - Advertisements in the free version.

-Pricing: Free plan available; Paid plans start at $1.99 per month (Microsoft 365 subscription for premium features).
+Pricing: Free plan available; paid plans start at $1.99 per month (Microsoft 365 subscription for premium features).

-Zoho Mail — Best for business email hosting
+Zoho Mail — best for business email hosting

 Zoho Mail is a business-focused email service that provides professional email hosting with robust security and collaboration features.